nordic-institute/X-Road/doc/DataModels/dm-cs_x-road_central_server_configuration_data_model.md

 ## 1.10 List of Triggers

-The following triggers are present in the database, regardless of whether a given central server has been installed in standalone or HA setup.
+The following triggers are present in the database, regardless of whether a given Central Server has been installed in standalone or HA setup.

 1. `update_history`: Invokes the `add_history_rows` stored procedure upon insertions, updates and deletions of records.
 Created for each history-aware table.
 2. `insert_node_name`: Invokes the `insert_node_name` stored procedure upon insertions.
 Created for each table with the ha_node_name field.